-Travel Agency Management and Tour Operations MTTM-04 GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.
+Travel Agency Management and Tour Operations MTTM-104 GIT (Groups Independent Travel): Group travel in which individuals purchase a group package in which they will travel with others along a pre-set itinerary.
 Package: A fixed price salable travel product that makes it easy for a traveller to buy and enjoy a destination or several destinations.
 Packages offer a mix of elements like transportation, accommodations, restaurants, entertainment, cultural activities, sightseeing and car rental.
 7.7.
-Check Your Progress: 1) What are the basic requirements for setting up the Travel Agency business? -, vinature the busic requirements for setting up the fruver rightly business.
-2) Describe the fiscal & non-fiscal incentives provided by the Government for -) Travel agencies?
-3) What are the different sources of earning of a travel agency? •
+Check Your Progress: 1) What are the basic requirements for setting up the Travel Agency business?
+2) Describe the fiscal & non-fiscal incentives provided by the Government for Travel agencies?
+3) What are the different sources of earning of a travel agency?

-Travel Agency Management and Tour Operations MTTM-04 7.8 Clues to Answer:
+Travel Agency Management and Tour Operations MTTM-104 7.8 Clues to Answer: